LDSorg/backend-oauth2-ruby-sinatra-example/README.md

 println me.to_json
 ```

-Be able to access resources as described on https://github.com/LDSorg/ldsauth using a bearer token.
+Be able to access resources as described on https://github.com/LDSorg/ldsauth using username / password.